ibm-cloud-docs/Cloudant/api/cloudant_query.md

 Implementing this query as two phrases instead of a single `twitter*` query prevents an accidental match with a field name such as `twitter_handle` or similar.

-The last of the three main clauses is a search for `starch` or `protein`.
+The last of the three main clauses are a search for `starch` or `protein`.
 This search is more complicated.
 The `$in` operator has some special semantics for array values that are inherited from the way MongoDB behaves.
 In particular,